ManishChepuri/CS50_Web_Programming_Projects/Google_Search/README.md

 # CS50 Web Programming: Google Search Front-End

 This project implements a front-end for **Google Search**, **Google Image Search**, and **Google Advanced Search** as part of CS50’s Web Programming course.
-The goal was to replicate key functionality of Google’s search interface using HTML and CSS.
+The goal was to replicate key functionality and design elements of Google’s search interface using HTML and CSS.

 ## Features